rithvikvarma12/Data-115-personal-dataset-project/README.md

 <table>
   <tr><td><img src="https://raw.githubusercontent.com/rithvikvarma12/Data-115-personal-dataset-project/main/FTHG%20VS%20FTAG.PNG"></td><td><img src="https://github.com/rithvikvarma12/Data-115-personal-dataset-project/blob/main/HS%20VS%20AS.PNG"></td></tr>
-   <tr><td>Home Team & Away Team Goals</td><td>Home Team & Away Team shots</td></tr>
+   <tr><td>Home Team vs Away Team Goals</td><td>Home Team vs Away Team shots</td></tr>
   </table>

 From these two figures, we can see a picture forming.
 On average Home Teams take more shots and they also score more goals than away teams.
-This meansthat home teams performed better than away teams.This is backed up by analysis.
+This meansthat home teams performed better than away teams.

+This is backed up by analysis.
 The correlation for home team goals scored and shots taken is stronger when compared to the correlation between away goals scored and shots taken